theshreyansh/Data-Minning/README.md

 # Data Mining With Python
-> Code snippets for the "Data Mining With Python" course, available at Pirple.com
+> Code snippets, practices, homeworks and learnings for the "Data Mining With Python" course, available at Pirple.com

 ## This course is now available